beta382/Tetris/README.md

 It's super simple.
-First, either tell your compiler to define DO_LEAKCHECK (for g++, just add the `-DDO_LEAKCHECK` flag to your compile options; your IDE should allow you to define build configurations for Release and Debug separately, add this flag to the Debug build configuration), or define DO_LEAKCHECK manually at the top of "util.h".
-Then in the header(s) of the object(s) you want to track, include "util.h" and add the following code inside your object
+First, either tell your compiler to define DO_LEAKCHECK (for g++, just add the `-DDO_LEAKCHECK` flag to your compile options; your IDE should allow you to define build configurations for Release and Debug separately, add this flag to the Debug build configuration), or define DO_LEAKCHECK manually at the top of "util.h" (Note that if you don't define DO_LEAKCHECK, or build from a configuration that doesn't define DO_LEAKCHECK, you can add the code detailed below, and it will safely have no effect).
+Then in the header(s) of the object(s) you want to track, include "util.h" and add the following code inside your object declaration:
-declaration:

 ```c++
 _registerForLeakcheckWithID(ID)